Sumptuous Accommodation In Weaver’s Cottages

-A. All our cottages are the same price.
-They vary depending on the season but prices start at £197 per night (minimum two night stay) and £565 per week.
+A. They vary depending on the cottage and the season but prices start at £200 per night (minimum two night stay) + £50 for a Covid clean and £100 security deposit, per cottage.
 Please contact us for your rate and availability.

 Q. How can I book a cottage?

 A. Please contact us for availability and a special rate.
 Details we are need are:

 Q. How long will you hold a cottage for us?